Tinram/Noter/README.md

 ## Setup

-`Unzip` or `git clone` the Noter files into the chosen web server directory.
+`Unzip` or `git clone` the Noter repo files into the chosen web server directory.

 (XAMPP and WAMP are suitable servers for Windows.)